 Countries like Thailand and Vietnam might require you to have it 6 weeks or more prior to starting, South Korea will require you to be in possession of one in order for you to start interviewing and Colombia usually requires you to have your certificate in possession when you apply.

 Is there anywhere that doesn’t require a bachelor’s degree?

 One of our newest and most exciting programs won’t require you to hold a bachelor’s degree to teach there: Teaching English in Myanmar.
-Sandwiched between Thailand, India, Bangladesh and China, Myanmar is an country full of unique culture, mysterious ancient ruins and stunning scenery.
+Sandwiched between Thailand, India, Bangladesh and China, Myanmar is a country full of unique culture, mysterious ancient ruins and stunning scenery.

-While Myanmar had been shut off from the outside world until recently, it recently opened it’s doors to foreigners and is looking to attract many English teachers to help it grow it’s tourism business and provide a better future to it’s citizens from employment to study abroad opportunities for which the ability to speak English is a necessity.
+While Myanmar had been shut off from the outside world until recently, it recently opened it’s doors to foreigners and is looking to attract many English teachers to help it grow its tourism business and provide a better future to its citizens from employment to study abroad opportunities for which the ability to speak English is a necessity.

 While bachelor’s degrees are preferred, non-degree holders are regularly accepted to teach here also.
 This makes Myanmar a great option for anyone wanting to use the country as a springboard to explore the region, whether that be a wild weekend in Bangkok or wandering around India’s Taj Mahal or even hiking in the Himalayas.
 Myanmar is a great option!

 [UPDATE: 2018: You are now required to hold a bachelor’s degree to teach English in Thailand, except for if you’re joining the volunteer teach program]